damienstanton/cloudfunc/README.md

 **Features:**

-- No gloabl dependencies needed.
+- No global dependencies needed.
 Just run `yarn install` in the functions directory and you're ready.
 - CI tests against a real-life deployed instance ensure the starter kit currently works

 **Commands:**